21cs076/Real-Time-Detection-of-Landslides-and-Vehicle-Identification/README.md

 # Real-Time Detection of Landslides and Vehicle Identification

-This project leverages computer vision and machine learning techniques to detect landslides and identify vehicles in real-time from video input.
+This project leverages computer vision and machine learning techniques to detect landslides and identify vehicles in real-time.
 The system uses YOLO (You Only Look Once) models trained on specific datasets for landslides and vehicles, and provides real-time alerts via SMS using Twilio.

 ## Features